rust-lang/rust/doc/tutorial-pointers.md

 # Managed Pointers

-Managed pointers, represented by an `@`, are used when having a single owner for some data isn't convenient or possible.
+Managed pointers, notated by an `@`, are used when having a single owner for some data isn't convenient or possible.
 This generally happens when your program is very large and complicated.

 For example, let's say you're using an owned pointer, and you want to do this: